 In 1971, the life expectancies at birth in Hong Kong was 68 years for men and 76 for women.
 Four decades on, Hong Kong life expectancies was almost 81 for men, and over 89 for women - one of the longest life expectancies in the world (2013, Centre for Health Protection, Department of Health).
 Much can be put down to improved primary public health initiatives and infrastructure - such as ensuring universal access to clean water, childhood vaccination programs, better nutrition - and better education and higher income levels as Hong Kong underwent its meteoric economic transformation.
-But a lot of the credit must also go to advances in medical technology and knowledge.
-But these same advances in medical technology and knowledge also now raise new ethical, legal and social quandaries which humankind have never had to grapple with before.
+But a lot of the credit must also go to advances in medical technology and knowledge also now raise new ethical, legal and social quandaries which humankind have never had to grapple with before.